 Before Getting Started

-Before getting started, you’ll want to have a rough idea (at least) about what you’d like your floor to look like once it’s completely done.
+Before getting started, you will want to have a rough idea (at least) about what you would like your floor to look like once it’s completely done.
 With the end in mind, everything tends to fall more naturally into place.

 Pinterest is one great tool you can use to easily find, collect, and organize images of flooring to guide your efforts.
 With a picture or a collection of images, you can also more easily discuss your expectations with a professional.